Ozempic Lawsuit

 Still, victims want to know how much the Ozempic lawsuit is going to payout?
 So what our lawyers can do, however, is provide an educated guess as to the possible settlement compensation payout range of Ozempic cases based on various assumptions about the causation evidence.
 Based on these significant assumptions, our attorneys believe that a successful Ozempic lawsuit could have a settlement value range of $400,000 to $700,000.
 This is the settlement value estimate for the “top tier” Ozempic cases, which would be those in which the plaintiff suffered severe gastroparesis or death.

-In the April 5, 2024 update above, our attorneys discuss the types of cases emerging in this litigation.
-Some involve injuries that heal relatively quickly, and those cases will likely not see settlement payouts close to the larger figures.
+Some involve injuries that these drugs cause heal relatively quickly, and those cases will likely not see settlement payouts close to the larger figures.
 However, cases involving severe and permanent injuries may have significant value.

 Practical Reasons That May Drive Settlement